Plans for section two of new sea wall to protect the railway for passengers and the people of Dawlish

 The planning process

 The plans for ‘prior approval’ were submitted under our permitted development rights, enabling the council to formally consult the local community on the proposed designs.
-We are also seeking Listed Building Consent from the council as the works are physically attached to the Grade II listed Dawlish Station.
+Listed Building Consent was sought as the works are physically attached to the Grade II listed Dawlish Station.

 The letters of submission and all the supporting documents and drawings are available to download below.